ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

 This feature is firmware versions 4.0 and higher.
 In Copter versions before 4.0 similar functions were implemented using the CHx_OPT parameters.
 See :ref:`Auxiliary Function Switches (3.6 and earlier)<channel-7-and-8-options>` page.

-This page describes how to set up additional features which can be invoked from the transmitter's auxiliary function switches.
+This page describes how to set up additional features which can be invoked from the transmitter's auxiliary function switches or from external :ref:`buttons <common-buttons>`.

 Configuring which transmitter channel is used
 =============================================